TomPace101/nanopore_diffusion/new_notes.md

 This is to help avoid FFC cache collisions.

 _FEATURE_ Why aren't shell requests customizable?

+_TODO_ port the simulators used in the electrolyte analysis work They may be needed again soon.

 _FEATURE_ confirm input files exist as part of pre-run check I wrote code to do this, then I realized that not all the input files are actually required.